 - Read the Commencement Apparel information.
 Caps, gowns and personalized announcements are ordered through the University Bookstore or during Countdown to Commencement.
 Orders for commencement attire are needed by the end of March or October for the respective semester ceremony to avoid a late fee.
 Specific deadlines will be provided at Countdown to Commencement.
 Tassels are also available for purchase.
 The University Bookstore is the official provider of graduation announcements and those may be purchased year-round.
-If you have any questions, the bookstore phone number is 608.342.1486.
+If you have any questions, contact the University Bookstore at 608.342.1486.

 - Your application for graduation/intent to graduate form requested a mailing address for your diploma and a copy of your final transcript.
 During the commencement ceremony, each student will receive a diploma cover along with a congratulatory word from the Chancellor.
 Students will receive the original diploma within approximately 12 weeks of the close of the semester after a review of academic credentials is completed, and diplomas are ordered.
-If you need to change your diploma mailing address, please contact the Registrar’s Office at 608.342.1321.
+If you need to change your diploma mailing address, please contact the Office of the Registrar at 608.342.1321.

 Prior to Commencement

 When you order your cap and gown, you will be provided dates for pick-up which is normally one to two weeks prior to the day of the commencement ceremony.
 Pick up your cap and gown at the University Bookstore in the Markee Pioneer Student Center.
-The order deadline without late fees is October 31.
 Check your tassel color in the apparel section.
 Students with majors from more than one discipline must choose which color tassel to wear at commencement.
 Master’s degree candidates should have a black tassel.
 Only one tassel may be worn.